mmsimmons24/Arduino-Serial-Thermometer/README.md

 * With a wire link or jumper wire, connect VDD to the unconnected leg of C2 (green wire link in images)
 * With a wire link or jumper wire, connect GND to the negative strip on the power rail (yellow wire link in images)
 * With a wire link or jumper wire, connect the row where C1 and C2 are connected to the negative strip on the power rail (red wire link in images)
-* With a jumper wire, connect the negative strip on the power rail to GND on the Arduino board (black jumper wire in images)
+* With a jumper wire, connect the negative strip on the power rail to the GND pin on the Arduino board (black jumper wire in images)
-* With a jumper wire, connect the row where VDD and C2 are connected to 5V on the Arduino (red jumper wire in images)
+* With a jumper wire, connect the row where VDD and C2 are connected to the 5V pin on the Arduino (red jumper wire in images)
-* WIth a jumper wire, connect VOUT to A0 on the Arduino (blue jumper wire in images)
+* With a jumper wire, connect VOUT to the A0 pin on the Arduino (blue jumper wire in images)
+* Lastly, connect the Arduino to the computer via USB cable (This is assuming you've already set up the IDE software)
+*